On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: -folded alcove paths and -parameter systems

 It will turn out that bounces play a very different role in the theory to folds, and so we emphasise the distinction between these two concepts.
-Put briefly, all of the interactions a path makes with the walls of $\cA_J$ are bounces, and the folds can only occur in the ``interior'' of $\cA_J$.
+Put briefly, all of the interactions a path makes with the walls of $\cA_J$ are bounces, and the folds can only occur in the ``interior'' of $\cA_J$ (that is, folds occur on the panel between two alcoves that both lie in $\cA_J$, while bounces occur on panels that lie on the boundary of~$\cA_J$).